jbiz805/age/README.md

 &nbsp;Install From Source Code
 </h4>

 You can <a href="https://www.postgresql.org/ftp/source/"> download the Postgres </a> source code and install your own instance of Postgres.
-You can read instructions on how to install from source code for differrent versions on the <a href="https://www.postgresql.org/docs/11/installation.html">offical Postgres Website.</a>
+You can read instructions on how to install from source code for different versions on the <a href="https://www.postgresql.org/docs/11/installation.html">offical Postgres Website.</a>

 <h4><img width="30" src="https://age.apache.org/age-manual/master/_static/logo.png"> &nbsp;Install AGE
 </h4>

-Clone the <a href="https://github.com/apache/age">github repository</a> or <a href="https://github.com/apache/age/releases">download an official release.
+Clone the <a href="https://github.com/apache/age">github repository</a> or download the <a href="https://github.com/apache/age/releases"> official release.
 </a>
-Run the pg_config utility and check the version of PostgreSQL, currently only PostgreSQL versions 11 & 12 are supported.
-If you have any other version of postgres, you will need to install PostgreSQL version 11 & 12.
+Run the pg_config utility and check the version of PostgreSQL.
+Currently, only PostgreSQL versions 11 & 12 are supported.
+If you have any other version of Postgres, you will need to install PostgreSQL version 11 or 12.
 Follow Setting up multiple versions of PostgreSQL.
 <br>

 ```bash